coda/packs-sdk/docs/guides/advanced/schemas.md

 title: Schemas
 ---

-# Structuring data with Schemas
+# Structuring data with schemas

 <!-- TODO: Migrate the content to this repo. -->
 [See here][doc] for more information on how to define schemas.